only package 60-ceph-partuuid-workaround.rules if necessary

 On recent (> centos 6 & > ubuntu 12.04 etc.) that has more recent udev and supporting rules, it is not necessary.
 Worse : it can interfere with other rules.

-#2 Updated by Nathan Cutler almost 3 years ago
+#2 Updated by Nathan Cutler about 3 years ago

 Loic, according to the draft release notes, as of Jewel we are supporting the following distros: